precice/tutorials/aste-turbine/README.md

 Run the `run.sh` script.
 It performs the following steps:

 * Downloads the meshes from preCICE repository.
-* Using `vtk_calculator.py` script, calculates function `eggholder` on a finer grid.
+* Using `precice-aste-evaluate` script, calculates function `eggholder` on a finer grid.
-* Using `partition_mesh.py` script, partitions the coarse and fine mesh into 2 domains.
+* Using `precice-aste-partition` script, partitions the coarse and fine mesh into 2 domains.
-* Using `preciceMap` executable, maps the data from the fine grid to the coarse grid.
+* Using `precice-aste-run` executable, maps the data from the fine grid to the coarse grid.
-* Using `join_mesh.py`script, joins the result meshes into a final mesh.
+* Using `precice-aste-join`script, joins the result meshes into a final mesh.
-* Using ``vtk_calculator.py` script, calculates difference between mapped and original function on coarse grid.
+* Using `precice-aste-evaluate` script, calculates difference between mapped and original function on coarse grid.